flectra-hq/flectra/doc/webservices/iap.rst

 * act as intermediary to an other service provider (e.g. bridge to an MMS gateway)

-Register the service on Odoo
+Register the service on Flectra
 ----------------------------

 .. queue:: iap_service/series